vpicaver/qt_rhi_compute_shader/README.md

 - Setting up the QGuiApplication.
 - Initializing the RHI with platform-specific parameters.
 - Creating buffers and a compute pipeline.
-- Loading and setting up the compute shader.
+- Loading and setting up the compute shader (a simple add).
 - Dispatching the compute command and reading back the results.

 ## Notes

-- This example assumes the presence of a compute shader in SPIR-V or MSL format, depending on the platform.
+- This example assumes the presence of a compute shader in SPIR-V format.
+This example uses cmake and shadertools to convert GLSL computer into SPIR-V format.
 - Error handling is minimal for brevity, but in a production environment, you should handle potential errors more robustly.
 - This is a minimal example intended for educational purposes.